logotwentyfour/logo24-bones/README.md

 ## Media Queries
   - Basics, only use min-width queries.
   - Set breakpoints to content, not to devices widths.
   - Set the width in ems, it seems the em value for media queries is relative to the browser default, 16px, regardless of the base font size we set.
-So I suggest commenting up as follows
+So I suggest commenting up as follows.

+Sample media query commenting:

     (640px @ 16px)
     @media only screen and (min-width: 40em) {
       // Do stuff above 40em